XinYing0905/SuperIdol5/README.md

 ---

+## Our First Project — JustLink

+> _Smart, simple, and stress-free itinerary sharing._

+**JustLink** is a streamlined itinerary generator and sharing platform tailored for local car rental companies like **Hasta Travel**.
+Instead of juggling PDFs, WhatsApp texts, and confusing Excel sheets, JustLink helps agencies create clear, clickable itineraries that can be instantly shared via a single link — with interactive maps, visuals, and flexible updates.

+It’s a modern, mobile-first approach to client communication that makes trip planning smoother for both agency and customer.

+→ Curious?
+Check out our [Project Proposal](proposal.md)

+---

 ### A Final Note
 > _"We’re not just idols – we’re a vibe."_
 Let’s design the future, one pixel and one heartbeat at a time.